steliyansyarov/Minesweeper/README.md

 Numbers represent the number of nearby mines.

 __Note:__
-One functionality from the original game is not implemented, being first click always opens an empty cell.
+One functionality from the original game is not implemented, which is that first click always opens an empty cell.

 ![](image1.png)
 ![](image2.png)